securing/BucketScanner/README.md

 * work on 50 threads

 ### Pre-requisites
-To run the BucketScanner you have to install python `boto3` and `requests` libraries.
+To run the BucketScanner you have to install python `boto3`, `requests` and `termcolor` libraries.
 You can do this by running the following command:

 ```
 pip install -r requirements.txt